micro-community/micro/docs/blog/_posts/2020-05-05-getting-started-with-microservices.md

 )

 func main() {
-	// create and initialise a new service service := micro.NewService()
+	// create and initialize a new service service := micro.NewService()
 	service.Init()